rhkiswani/JavaFF/README.md

 - Transparent localization for logs, strings, exceptions

-- Centralized and Configurable Exception Handling by the class type below a full example
+- Centralized and Configurable Exception Handling by the class type.
+See below a full example:

 ```java

     package io.github.rhkiswani.javaff;